Health Services Union East

-The Health Services Union East (HSUE) is a specialist health union with over 35,000 members working in all areas of healthcare across New South Wales and Victoria.
-It was formed by the merger of the NSW Branch with Victorian Branches 1 and 3.
+The Health Services Union East (HSUE) is a specialist health union with over 35,000 members working in all areas of healthcare across New South Wales and Victoria, it was formed by the merger of the NSW Branch with Victorian Branches 1 and 3.

 The membership of the union includes doctors and allied health professionals such as physiotherapists and radiographers, ambulance officers, clerical and administrative staff, managers and support staff.
 The union represents junior doctors in New South Wales only by mandate; doctors who have finished their qualifications are permitted to be represented by the Australian Medical Association and are not usually members of the Health Services Union.

-The New South Wales office of the Health Services Union of Australia is located in Sydney, New South Wales.
+The New South Wales office of the Health Services Union of Australia is located in Sydney.

 Union executive

-The Union Executive consists of the Union President, 2 Vice Presidents, and 5 members of the Union Council including the General Secretary and the Assistant Secretary who, are elected every four years.
+The Union Executive consists of the Union President, 2 Vice presidents, and 5 members of the Union Council including the General Secretary and the Assistant Secretary who, are elected every four years.

 The Union Executive are responsible for the preparation of the Union Council agenda, and for the carrying out of the decisions of the Union Council between its meetings.

 The Union Executive convene each month.